-When you get to purchase matching spice racks for your kitchen on clearance, that's a pretty good day.
-The spice racks were pre-filled with assorted herbs and spices, but honestly, having been bought on clearance I knew that the spice in each jar would be emptied directly into the trash.
-No disappointment on my part.
+Many years ago I purchased three matching spice racks for my kitchen on a clearance sale.
+Those spice racks were pre-filled with assorted herbs and spices, but honestly, having been bought on clearance I knew that the spice in each jar would in fact be stale and need to be emptied directly into the trash.
+I normally keep small amounts of herbs and spices on hand, enough for no more than a year, as the quality begins to decline over time.Making a jar of mustard seemed like a good idea...

-Each jar was opened.
-The herbs and spices were given the sniff test for freshness before being emptied into the trash.
-All went to the trash, except for the mustard seeds, the mustard seeds still smelled pungent!
-When emptied, all the little jars of mustard seeds filled a small bowl.
-Being frugal, there was only one thing to do, make a jar of mustard to enjoy...
+Each spice jar was opened.
+All of the herbs and spices were given the sniff test for freshness before being emptied into the trash.
+Everything except the mustard seeds.
+They still smelled pungent!
+But I have to be honest, I don't need three jars of mustard seeds on my spice rack...and being the frugal soul that I am, there was only one thing to do, make a jar of mustard.
+Now the fact that I had never made a jar of mustard before, simply did not enter my head.Adventure in the kitchen, once again!

 - mustard seeds